 The Intersection of Self-Harm and Substance Abuse

 Self-harm is very clearly a cry for help.
 While this type of behavior is impulsive and usually not intended to be fatal, self-harm can quickly become dangerous.
 Ultimately, self-harm is a coping method (or more accurately, a lack thereof) used as an outlet for dealing with pain, trauma, and stress.
 It’s not unlike turning to drugs or alcohol and as is the case with both.
 Substance abuse of any kind is not only a kind of self-harm itself but can develop as a result of it.
-Regardless of which occurred first, dual diagnosis treatment can help.
+Regardless of which occurred first, dual diagnosis addiction treatment can help.